 The means by which the objective(s) will be measured.

-The number of Zonta members to be trained and from which clubs.
+The estimated number of Zonta members to be trained and from which clubs.

 The process or plan of the training (how it will be taught/offered).

 The materials and resources needed for the training with their itemized costs.